Free Entrance Day in 3 National Parks on January 15th

-America's Best Idea – the national parks – gets even better with several fee-free days at more than 100 national parks that usually charge an entrance fee.
+America's Best Idea – the national parks – gets even better with four fee-free days at more than 100 national parks that usually charge an entrance fee.
 The National Park Service turned 100 years old in 2016!
-Celebrate the start of their second century by visiting a park in 2017.
-Start by checking out Hyde Park's Roosevelt-Vanderbilt National Historic Sites FREE both days of this weekend!
-Yes, all historic house tours are free.
+Celebrate the start of their second century by visiting a park in 2018.
+Start by checking out Hyde Park's Roosevelt-Vanderbilt National Historic Sites FREE!
+Yes, all historic house tours are free on those four dates.

 and May 1 – October 31, Top Cottage

-This is the final chamce for these entrance fee–free dates in 2017:
+This will be the first chance for these 4 entrance fee–free dates in 2018:

 Have you vowed to get outdoors and unplug?
 There's no better place than a national park to help refresh and refuel.
 Who doesn’t want to spend more quality time with loved ones?
 Parks offer outstanding recreational opportunities, making them perfect places to appreciate our beautiful land, American history and culture, and cultivate a healthy lifestyle.